Endgame (Star Trek: Voyager): Plot

 The admiral takes her shuttlecraft and enters the transwarp hub, arriving at the Unicomplex – the center of all Borg activity and the home of the Borg Queen.
 She pretends to offer a deal in defiance of the captain's plans: her future technologies, in exchange for sending Voyager safely home.
 However, the Queen captures the admiral and begins to assimilate her into the Borg collective.
 Admiral Janeway then turns the tables by unleashing a pathogen she was carrying in her bloodstream into the collective, devastating it and killing the Queen.
 The Unicomplex suffers a cascade failure and explodes, killing the admiral as well.

 Meanwhile, Captain Janeway and Voyager have entered a transwarp corridor, pursued by a surviving Borg sphere that is trying to destroy Voyager and crew in a last-chance attempt to create a time-travel paradox that will undo the devastating damage that Admiral Janeway has just done.
 Unable to fight back against the sphere's defenses, Captain Janeway takes Voyager inside it, destroying it from the inside just as they emerge from the collapsing transwarp corridor near Earth.
 They are met by a fleet of Starfleet vessels that had been sent to confront the Borg, which instead escort Voyager home to Earth.
+B'Elanna Torres gives birth to her and Tom Paris’ child.